SUSE-Technical-Marketing/MWC-2025-demos/README.md

 ## Workflow

-While the management cluster deployment is outside the scope of this demo (it was deployed as an appliance including SL Micro, RKE 2, Rancher, Turtles (CAPI), Metal3, SUSE Storage (Longhorn), and SUSE Security (NeuVector) using an Edge Image Builder-created ISO), we will cover the following key steps:
+While the management cluster deployment is outside the scope of this demo, it worth noting that was deployed as an appliance including SL Micro, RKE 2, Rancher, Turtles (CAPI), Metal3, SUSE Storage (Longhorn), and SUSE Security (NeuVector) using an Edge Image Builder-created ISO.

+In this demo we will run the following key steps:

 1. **CAPI UI Extension Installation:**  We'll begin by installing the CAPI UI extension for simplified cluster management.